 The assessment comprises: One written paper of 2 hours.

-Section A: Areas of study and dictation (50 marks)
+- Section A: Areas of study and dictation (50 marks) - Section B: Extended responses two essay questions

 MUSIC TECHNOLOGY

 If you are interested in any aspect of music and/or technology then this is the course for you.
 We study everything from the 'first note' to the final CD.